medined/perl-5-by-example/perl_5_by_example/web-servers.md

   kairos.algonet.se                              4</PRE></B>You can expand this
 program's usefulness by also displaying the logName and fullName items from the log file.

-<H3><A name="Example: Converting the Report to a Web Page">Example: Converting
+### Example: Converting the Report to a Web Page

-the Report to a Web Page</A></H3>Creating nice reports for your own use is all well and good.
+Creating nice reports for your own use is all well and good.
 But suppose your boss wants the statistics updated hourly and available on demand?
 Printing the report and faxing to the head office is probably a bad idea.
 One solution is to convert the report into a web page.